ethanabrooks/dissertation/adpp.typ

-the properties that are conducive to generalization in these kinds of agents, especially highlighting "burstiness" #cite(<chan2022data>) and "multi-trajectory" inputs -- inputs containing multiple episodes from the same task, as used in #cite(<laskin2022context>, form: "prose") and in this work. #cite(<lee2023supervised>, form: "prose"). #cite(<lee2023supervised>, form: "prose") propose an approach similar to AD, but instead of predicting the _next_ action, they directly predict the _optimal_ action.
+the properties that are conducive to generalization in these kinds of agents, especially highlighting "burstiness" #cite(<chan2022data>) and "multi-trajectory" inputs -- inputs containing multiple episodes from the same task, as used in #cite(<laskin2022context>, form: "prose") and in this work. #cite(<lee2023supervised>, form: "prose") propose an approach similar to AD, but instead of predicting the _next_ action, they directly predict the _optimal_ action.
 They demonstrate that this gives rise to similar forms of in-context learning and outperforms AD on several tasks.
-#cite(<pinon2022model>, form: "prose") learn a dynamics model, similar to this
+#cite(<pinon2022model>, form: "prose") train a dynamics model, similar to this
 work, and execute tree search, though unlike this work, they use a fixed policy.

 Transformers have also been studied extensively in the capacity of world models. #cite(<micheli2022transformers>, form: "prose") train